On the Internal Topological Structure of Plane Regions: Local Characterization of the 9-Intersection Relations

 \subsection{The Necessary Theorem}

 Theorem~\ref{thm:complete} shows that these atoms are sufficient to determine the 9-intersection relation between any two bounded semi-algebraic regions $A$ and $A^\prime$.
-In particular, we have \begin{proposition} Suppose $A$ is a bounded semi-algebraic region, and $d$ and $d^\prime$ are two simple regions.
+If $A'$ is a simple region, then we have in particular the following result. \begin{proposition} Suppose $A$ is a bounded semi-algebraic region, and $d$ and $d^\prime$ are two simple regions.
 Then we have

-where $M(X,Y)$ is the 9-intersection relation between $X$ and $Y$ (see Equation~\ref{eq:9int}). \end{proposition} Are these atoms \emph{necessary}?
+where $M(X,Y)$ is the 9-intersection relation between $X$ and $Y$ (see Eq.~\ref{eq:9int}). \end{proposition} Are these atoms \emph{necessary}?
 That is, do we need all these atoms of $A$ to compute the 9-intersection relation between $A$ and any other bounded semi-algebraic region $A^\prime$?
 What happens if we delete an atom $o$ from the atom set $\atom(A)$?
 In this subsection we investigate these problems.